Custom Angular Data Table Solution

 Angular data table listed under website features.
 A JSON powered table w/ pagination.

 Creating an Angular data table can be daunting if you’re not sure where to begin.
 Check out the code below to get you up and running quick.
-As most everything these days is powered by endpoints, this example uses JSON mock data to emulate a response.
+As most everything these days is powered by endpoints, this Angular data table uses JSON mock data to emulate a response.
 Please see the below JSON.
 If however you’re looking for a JavaScript version, this may be comparable.

 Git Repo